Fed blames oversight, management for Silicon Valley Bank collapse

 Supervisors didn’t act quickly enough

-Supervisors did identify SVB’s “interest rate risk deficiencies” as far back as 2020.
+Supervisors identified SVB’s “interest rate risk deficiencies” as far back as 2020.
 But they didn’t issue a finding on it until November 2022.
 SVB went under before supervisors downgraded the bank.

 Fed regulations were too weak